Nota bene: If you buy through the links in this article, we may earn a small share of the profits.

 When we talk about the Waxed Trucker Jacket, we are generally referring to the flannel-lined version, which is the perfect shoulder-season outer layer for trips to our casual office or to the bar or out running errands.
 It’s not overly formal, and it’s not particularly well-suited for anything resembling strenuous outdoor activity.
-But it looks great over a T-shirt or a worn-in oxford-cloth button-down, and it adds a nice air of rugged masculinity to your whole vibe, regardless of whether you are at all deserving of such an air.
+But it looks great over a T-shirt or a worn-in oxford-cloth button-down, and it adds a nice air of rugged masculinity (this includes the just-launched women’s version) to your whole vibe, regardless of whether you are at all deserving of such an air.

 In recent years, though, the classic flannel-lined jacket has been joined by other variants.
-There’s the unlined version, which is of course the lightest one they make and thus suitable for more moderate temperatures.
-And now there’s a wool-lined version, which seeks to extend the style’s window for use in the opposite direction, through deep fall and into winter.
+There’s the unlined version, which is of course the lightest one they make and thus suitable for more moderate temperatures (read: not right now).
+And there’s a wool-lined version, which seeks to extend the style’s window for use in the opposite direction, through deep fall and into winter.

 So which one’s right for you?
 Well, let’s start by talking about the similarities.